Nicanor008/Shoman-Mentorship-Quick-Intro-Guide/README.md

 ### Keep in Mind that

-Everything has been simplified to find, read, use and understand.
+Everything has been simplified to find, read, use, and understand.

-**Note:** If you already understand something, you can skip by just using the menu navigation bar and go through Other advanced part.
-Also there are links to more advanced stuff\(`coz mostly these are basics`\).
+**Note:** If you already understand something, you can skip by just using the menu navigation bar and go through the Other advanced part.
+Also, there are links to more advanced stuff\(`coz mostly these are basics`\).

 Good to learn as you `code`.